-Cause: The cumulative effect of expenditures being less than revenue for a number of years.
+Cause: The cumulative effect of expenditures being less than revenue for a number of years as well as funding agencies increased reimbursement rates and opening eligibility for free meals to all students for 2021/2022 school year.

 Effect of Condition: The District was not in compliance with federal guidelines.